Corkscrew Swamp Sanctuary: Park offerings and amenities

-A boardwalk of a little over 3 km length provides walking access through pine flatwoods, wet prairie, stands of pond cypress and bald cypress, and marsh ecosystems within the sanctuary.
+A boardwalk of 2.25 miles in length provides walking access through pine flatwoods, wet prairie, stands of pond cypress and bald cypress, and marsh ecosystems within the sanctuary.
 In 2017, some parts of the boardwalk were damaged by bald cypress trees knocked over by Hurricane Irma.
 Most of the damage was repaired, but several small sections have been permanently closed.

-The sanctuary is a gateway site for the Great Florida Birding Trail.
-It is an important breeding area for the endangered wood stork and other wetland birds.
+The sanctuary is named a Ramsar Convention Wetland of International Importance, a Wetland of Distinction by the Society of Wetland Scientists, and a gateway site for the Great Florida Birding Trail.
+It was an important breeding area for the endangered wood stork and other wetland birds.
 It also has wintering passerines, including the painted bunting.
 Numerous wading bird species can be found in the wetlands of the sanctuary, including the yellow-crowned night heron, black-crowned night heron, tricolored heron, great egret, and snowy egret.
 Specialist birds include limpkin, barred owl and, in summer, swallow-tailed kite.

 American alligators and cottonmouth snakes are also inhabitants of the sanctuary.

-The sanctuary visitor center is a Living Machine demonstration site.
+The sanctuary visitor center includes a Living Machine demonstration site and an interactive experience called the Spurlino Foundation Discovery Center, which opened in 2026.